thisiscetin/sirkeji/README.md

 2024/11/26 00:12:42.498675 [number-publisher-1732569158496] *Number*, m: 3 | pl: full
 ```

-Let's create another component which listens for a `Number` event, squares it and emits a `SquaredNumber` event.
+Let's create another component that listens for a `Number` event, squares it, and publishes a `SquaredNumber` event.

 ```go
 var SquaredNumber sirkeji.EventType = "SquaredNumber"